 They’re one of the best ways I’ve found to start your plastic free period journey.

 Last on my list to try, were menstrual cups.
 I’d never really got my head around the concept and tbh, they’re still very firmly in the maybe camp.
 When the opportunity came up to review one though, I jumped at it.

 In the cycling world, so many women recommended menstrual cups as the best form of sanitary protection when on the bike.
 Typically, you don’t wear underwear with bib shorts so can’t wear sanitary pads and tampons only last for a while when your ride can be hours and hours.

 One other bonus about menstrual cups is that you can get by with just one.
 You simply need to empty it, rinse it, and reinsert.

 Fialuna Menstrual Cup Review

-The menstrual cup I’ve been testing is by Fialuna.
-Fialuna’s mission is to make your period more comfortable and reduce waste to landfill at the same time.
+The menstrual cup I’ve been testing is by Fialuna (ceased trading).
+Fialuna’s mission was to make your period more comfortable and reduce waste to landfill at the same time.